-The affirmative vote of the holders of a majority of Schlumberger's shares outstanding and entitled to vote is required for the adoption of the foregoing resolution.
-Brokers do not have discretion to vote on this proposal without your instruction.
-If you do not instruct your broker how to vote on this proposal, your broker will deliver a non-vote.
-Accordingly, abstentions and broker non-votes will have the same effect as no votes.
+The affirmative vote of the holders of a majority of Schlumberger's shares outstanding and entitled to vote is required for the adoption of the foregoing resolutions.

-Effectiveness of Amendments
+Effectiveness of Amendment

 If the amendment to increase Schlumberger's authorized common share capital is approved by Schlumberger's stockholders, the amendment will become effective when the notarial deed is executed.